chop-dbhi/avocado/docs/source/intro.rst

 ----------------------------

-A typical way researchers "ask" questions is by getting a SQL data dump with tons of information, then attempt to filter and anaylyze the data in a spreadsheet.
+A typical way researchers "ask" questions is by getting a SQL data dump with tons of information, then attempt to filter and analyze the data in a spreadsheet.
 This can be very time consuming and the spreadsheet quickly becomes difficult to manage and maintain.